sparrowsl/sparrowsl/README.md

 - 🔭 I’m currently working on building many useful apps that I or other people can use in the future and also growing my skills.

-- 🌱 I’m currently learning JavaScript, Svelte/Sveltekit, Python
+- 🌱 I’m currently learning JavaScript, Svelte/Sveltekit, Nodejs

 - 👯 I’m looking to contribute on projects with other developers.